 In the printed manuals, all cross-references appear as the actual numbers for a chapter, section, subsection, and so on.
-Online, however, all cross-references appear as a grey box like the following: 3.
-(The printed manuals show a number instead.)
+Online, however, all cross-references appear as a light-grey box like the following: Ref: sec:Contrib .
 If you click on that box with the left mouse button, a dialog box will appear containing a list of all the cross-references in the document.
-This introduction has only one named "chp:Contrib".
-You can go to the section the referred to by clicking the button labeled "Go to reference".
+This introduction has only two, the first one is named "sec:Contrib".
+You can go to the referred section by right-clicking on the box or by clicking the button Go to Label in the opened dialog.
 Going back to where you came from is just as easy.
-Clicking on "Go back" or typing C-< will take you back to your earlier location.
-(What does "C-<" mean?
-See below.)
+Clicking on Go back to go back to your earlier location.